SUMaC Student Working on Project

 Real-Time Online Instruction

 Courses meet for live, online classroom discussion with their instructor and peers.
-Participants engage in daily problem sets, work with Stanford students who serve as teaching assistants, and attend virtual guest lectures from mathematicians and others who use mathematics in their respective fields.
+Participants engage in daily problem sets, work with college undergraduate and graduate students who serve as instructional assistants, and attend virtual guest lectures from mathematicians and others who use mathematics in their respective fields.

 Student Engagement

-Active participation is key to creating an online community of engaged learners, and participants are expected to participate in class and to collaborate with their peers, instructors, and teaching assistants.
+Active participation is key to creating an online community of engaged learners, and students are expected to participate in class, attend problem solving sessions, and collaborate with their peers, instructors, and instructional assistants.

 Residential Stanford Experience